Athletics & Extra-Curricular Activities

 - Student groups are not allowed to set up electronic payment programs such as: Cash App, Venmo, Apple Pay, Paypal, etc.

 Officers of recognized student organizations must be in good academic standing, that is, they must achieve a GPA that meets or exceeds the minimum described in the current Undergraduate Catalog.
 See also Participation in Extracurricular Activities.

 Rights of Recognized Student Organizations

 The right to use the name of the University, reserve University facilities, use University vehicles, use other University and Student Government Association (SGA) services, and apply for SGA fees is reserved for recognized student organizations.

 It is the policy of the University that all Castleton group trips must receive written approval from the Travel Safety Committee.
-Trip leaders should develop travel safety plans in initial consultation with the responsible administrator (Dean of your College) of Athletics and Recreation for athletics team and club trips; Director of Student Activities for student club trips; or Dean of your College for faculty-led trips).
+Trip leaders should develop travel safety plans in initial consultation with the responsible administrator (Associate Dean of Athletics and Recreation for athletics team and club trips; Director of Student Activities for student club trips; Dean of your College for faculty-led trips).
 Travel safety plans must receive approval from the Travel Safety Committee prior to any advertising, registration, fundraising, or major purchases associated with an anticipated trip.

 Other policies of particular concern to student organizations include Non-Discrimination, Hazing, Activities, and Use of University Logo.
-For more information about student organizations, please contact the Program Advisor at (802) 468-1465.
+For more information about student organizations, please contact the Assistant Director of Student Activities.